typeable/compaREST/test/golden/common/pathItem/operation/parameters/change/report.md

 ##### `$(String)`

-The value has been removed.
+The type has been removed.

 # <span id="non-breaking-changes"></span>🙆 Non-breaking changes